elliotkendall/Pattern-Library/README.md

 ### Scaffolding Patterns

 To quickly scaffold new patterns and/or pattern groups, simply use the [`grunt plop`](#grunt-plop) command.
 This command uses our [Plop](#about-plop) templates to quickly generate the files you need.
 You can also use this command to call a specific generator directly by passing the desired generator's name into the Grunt task as an argument, like `grunt plop:pattern` or `grunt plop:group`.

+### Testing Patterns

+Our Pattern Library uses [Cypress](https://www.cypress.io/) for unit testing.
+To get started with creating and/or running unit tests, run `npx cypress open` in your terminal (requires npm `>=5.2.0 `).
+This will start the Cypress testing server and enable you to write new tests or run any existing ones.

 ### Automating Tasks